Saturday, June 30, 2012

 Neither of the Willis' expressed any fear of travel.
 And interestingly, neither mentioned having encountered any "bad" people....the multiplicitous (too big a word for t.v.) bogey-people our media tell us (and we BELIEVE them?) who're lurking behind every bush waiting for victims.
 (Of course, YOU have a concealed carry license.)

-After bidding the Willis' happy travels, I segued over a couple of tables where some innocent looking cupcakes languished.
-They were grouped in cardboard boxes keeping company with some also rather unprepossessing cookies.
+After bidding the Willis' happy travels, I segued over a couple of tables to where some innocent looking cupcakes languished.
+They were grouped in cardboard boxes keeping company with some cookies.
 I'd had a hankering for the past few days and decided to succumb.
-I asked for two, chocolate.
+I asked for two...chocolate.
 When she said, "That's four dollars."
 I almost balked.
-But I had my wallet out and the cakes were settling into their travel cozy -- a "naturally-flavored sparkling water" box.
+But I had my wallet out and the cakes were settling into their travel cozy -- a naturally-flavored sparkling water box.
 So I plunked down muh cash and ambled on.

 The frosting was the finest whipped cream since the German tortes of my childhood!!
 The flavor was exquisitely delicate and not too sweet.
 The cake was as light as feathers and, I kid you not, floated upon the tongue.
 And at the bottom was a nougat disk of peanut butter and nuts.
-Thank godz they won't be back until NEXT Friday!!
+Worth every penny and then some!

-But for those of you of other interests, I heard a vendor asking a customer if they had cats as they had catnip plants as well as tomato.
-There were several people selling jewelry and one that had Adirondack-style rocking chairs.
+For those with other interests, I heard a vendor asking a customer if they had cats as they had catnip plants as well as tomato.
+There were several people selling jewelry and one with Adirondack-style rocking chairs.
 There were custom frames from old barn wood and lots more.
 And all seemed welcoming and pleasant.
 It's just a few feet south of the junction of highway 89 West on highway 89 South.
 Say "Hi" to the Willises for me and if you EVER find a better cupcake for $2.00, PLEASE let me know.

 Sunday, June 17, 2012